ielpo/hacking-lab-demo/README.md

 **Expected result:** `carol:Winter2024` cracked.
 Mask narrows the keyspace to exactly `Uppercase + 5 lower + 4 digits` = 26 × 26⁵ × 10⁴ ≈ 3 billion candidates

-"If the attacker knows anything about your policy — from HR leaks, support tickets, or OSINT — they can prune the search space drastically.".
+"If the attacker knows anything about your policy — from HR leaks, support tickets, or OSINT — they can prune the search space drastically."

 ### Round 5: Incremental (brute force)